seven5/seven5.github.io/tutorial.md

 * a tiny bit of PostgreSQL and SQL
 * a tiny bit of curl

-Further, this tutorial assumes you are developing on a Mac using OS/X or a similar-enough Linux installation.
+Further, this tutorial assumes you are developing on a Mac using OSX or a similar-enough Linux installation.

 You will need to have a version of Go installed that is at least 1.6.
-The recommended way to do this on OSX is via brew.
+The recommended way to do this on OSX is via brew, for example `brew install golang`.

 The PostgreSQL version doesn't matter too much, probably anything from 9.1 to 9.5+ will work fine.
 This tutorial was developed on PostgreSQL 9.5.